Bhupesh-V/Bhupesh-V.github.io/_posts/2019-8-25-my-devlearn-flow.md

 As simple as that.
 Don't worry if your app has bugs, you cannot make a perfect project overnight take your time create daily, learn daily.

-One approach of learning could be to find a good mentor who can guide you along your way of learning checkout [DEV Listings](https://dev.to/listings/mentors) or [CodingCoach](https://codingcoach.io/)
+One approach of learning could be to find a good mentor who can guide you along your way of learning checkout [DEV Listings](https://dev.to/listings/mentors) or [CodingCoach](https://codingcoach.io/).
 So far I have not been successful with the mentor approach but hey! maybe it may work for you.

+Don't forget to log whatever new you learn (you may use the TIL approach on github - [here is mine](https://bhupesh.codes/til/))

 > This strategy is pretty handy & has been giving me positive results 😃 since I started as a dev, it may not work on you but you may surely gain some insights from this.